Available with 3D Analyst license.

 - Click 3D View Tools.

 The toolbar(s) are added to the application interface.

 The 3D Analyst toolbar contains interactive tools you can use on 3D surfaces to interpolate heights for digitized points, lines, and polygons or to create a contour line, a line indicating steepest path, a line of sight, or a profile graph for line results.
 Use these tools to gain an understanding of patterns in 3D surfaces that are not readily apparent.
 The tools on the 3D Analyst toolbar differ slightly between whether you want to work in ArcMap or ArcScene.
 Their differences are described below.

 Interactive 3D Analyst tools in ArcMap

 The interactive tools on the 3D Analyst toolbar in ArcMap can be used on a TIN, terrain dataset, or raster surfaces:

 The Options drop-down menu on the 3D Analyst toolbar provides display and interpolation options for profiles.
-For more information on these options, see: 3D Analyst drop-down menu options.
+For more information on these options, see Understanding the 3D Analyst toolbar options.